GideonAmhaG/portfolio/README.md

 ---

 ### 3. [Yegnaface](https://github.com/GideonAmhaG/yegna-face)
-- **Description:** Yegnaface is a social media app for Ethiopians, built with React and Node.js, offering features like user authentication, posting, and friend management.
+- **Description:** Yegnaface is a social media app for Ethiopians, built with the MERN stack, offering features like user authentication, posting, and friend management..
 - **Technologies:** MERN, Redux, Material-UI.

 ---